alephnaughtpix/AtariScreen.js/README.md

 Colour cycling information.
 This is an array of up to 4 objects, each with the following properties:

-left_colour - starting colour index of the animation right_colour - ending colour index of the animation direction - direction of the animation (-1 = left, 0 = off, 1 = right)
+* left_colour - starting colour index of the animation
+* right_colour - ending colour index of the animation
+* direction - direction of the animation (-1 = left, 0 = off, 1 = right)
-delay - delay of the animation in 1/1000ths of second
+* delay - delay of the animation in 1/1000ths of second
+###scale

+Whether to automatically scale the AtariScreen image or not.

 ###canvas

-[Read only] The HTML5 canvas element used by the AtariScreen object
+_Read only_ The HTML5 canvas element used by the AtariScreen object

 ###mode

-[Read only] The current screen mode of AtariScreen object
+_Read only_ The current screen mode of AtariScreen object

 ###planes

-[Read only] The number of bitmap planes used.
+_Read only_ The number of bitmap planes used.

 ###width

-[Read only] The width of the AtariScreen.
+_Read only_ The width of the AtariScreen.

 ###height

-[Read only] The height of the AtariScreen.
+_Read only_ The height of the AtariScreen.

-###scale

-[Read only] Whether to automatically scale the AtariScreen image or not.

 ###ready

-[Read only] Whether the screen is ready for drawing or not.
+_Read only_ Whether the screen is ready for drawing or not.